ulise/VagrantVirtualCluster/README.markdown

 Changing the size of the cluster is certainly possible, but not documented.

+The Salt configurations assume the base box used has the [epel][2] repositories already enabled.
+If you don't have access to one or don't want to build one, you can download the one I put together [here][3].

 ## Overview ##

 The `Vagrantfile` specifies five (5) VM's that will be created when `vagrant